 If the LCASE bit is set in the tty flags, then all upper-case letters are mapped into the corresponding lower-case letter.
-The upper-case letter may be generated by preceding it by $\$ '.
-Upper case letters are preceded by a $\$ ' when output.
+The upper-case letter may be generated by preceding it by '\'.
+If the new terminal driver is being used, then upper case letters are preceded by a '\' when output.
 In addition, the following escape sequences can be generated on output and accepted on input:

-To deal with Hazeltine terminals, which do not understand that $\tilde{}$ has been made into an ASCII character, the LTILDE bit may be set in the local mode word; in this case the character $\tilde{}$ will be replaced with the character $\tilde{}$ on output.
+To deal with Hazeltine terminals, which do not understand that - has been made into an ASCII character, the LTILDE bit may be set in the local mode word when using the new terminal driver; in this case the character - will be replaced with the character - on output.